- Around 1 in 4 people living with HIV in the United States are women.

 - Some sexually transmitted diseases, such as gonorrhea and syphilis, greatly increase the likelihood of getting or spreading HIV.

 - Women who have been sexually abused may be more likely than women with no abuse history to engage in sexual behaviors like exchanging sex for drugs, having multiple partners, or having sex without a condom.

 What CDC Is Doing

-- The Act Against AIDS Leadership Initiative, a partnership between CDC and leading national civic and social organizations representing the populations hardest hit by HIV and AIDS, to intensify HIV prevention efforts in these populations.
+- Partnering and Communicating Together (PACT) to Act Against AIDS, a new 5-year partnership between CDC and leading national organizations representing the populations hardest hit by HIV and AIDS, to intensify HIV prevention efforts in these populations.

-- Research on microbicides -- creams or gels that can be applied vaginally or anally before sexual contact to prevent HIV transmission.
+- Research on microbicides -- creams or gels that could be applied vaginally or anally before sexual contact to prevent HIV transmission.